xuanj0555/INF2006_ClassroomBooking/tests/README.md

 Full rules are documented in [src/booking_rules.md](src/booking_rules.md).

 These are the intended rules.
-Some still require implementation.

 ## 5. Architecture

 [View the architecture diagram](evidence/architecture.png)

-The architecture diagram must reflect the current project scope and be updated as implementation progresses.

 ### Proposed Booking Flow